w3c/wai-curricula/content/designer/user-research-and-requirements.md

 Students should be able to:

-* describe how involving users with disabilities early and throughout in the design and development process can lead to overall improved usability for everybody, including people without disabilities
+* describe how involving users with disabilities early and throughout in the design and development process can lead to better accessibility of websites and applications
-* identify different groups of people with disabilities and explain strategies they use to interact with the Web
+* explain strategies that people with disabilities use to interact with the Web
 * ensure accessibility standards and legal requirements are researched and included in the design phase
 * ensure that collected user input in user research includes different groups of users with disabilities and various levels of experience using the Web
-* ensure people with disabilities are included in design methodologies and techniques, for example in use cases, user analysis, personas, scenarios, and usability testing
+* ensure people with disabilities are included in user research activities, for example in focus groups, use cases, user analysis, personas, scenarios, and usability testing
-* ensure informed consent and other ethical considerations in research practice are observed when working with people, including people with disabilities
-* ensure people with disabilities who participate in user research always understand the purpose of the research, and are aware of their right to opt out at any time if so desired
+* ensure people with disabilities can provide informed consent, respond to questions, and perform any other activity required of the research process in an accessible way

 ## Competencies